Adesoyin/data-engineering-toolkit/README.md

 I created a Feature branch for new features/script addition.
 Each feature branch files was pushed to the Develop branch intermittently as new chnages are being made, reviewed, with comments and a pull request to the main branch.
 The Develop branch was then priodically merged to the main branch.

+**Conclusion**

+In conclusion, this exercise had deepen my knowledge on the git and github integration with git codes uses.
+It has helped me to know how to create branch, push changes made in the local repo to to guthub, cretae pull request to feature branches and then merge the branches to the main branch.
+It has also helped me to understand the benefits of not merging directlt to the main branch to avoid conflicts and the benefit of review with other developers.

+This is truly superb!

+**Shout Out**
+I wouldn't believe I would do this.
+All thanks to Tutor Aviator for his teachings and patience.